cpplibv/vide/README.md

   - Add notnullrange validator (which can be used if the range is bool convertible)
   - Add validation check for duplicate key loading for types with unique key constraints
   - Extend validator support for NVPs
+  - Move set and unordered_set serializer implementations into a separate file

 ### Planned: